Roelant Savery: Works

 Still life (130x80cm, 1624).
 The largest painting he ever made, with 44 different species of animals and 63 species of flowers.

 Savery primarily painted landscapes in the Flemish tradition of Gillis van Coninxloo, often embellished with many meticulously painted animals and plants, regularly with a mythological or biblical theme as background.
 He also painted multiple flower still lifes; bouquets in stone niches, sometimes with lizards such as Flowers with Two Lizards, insects or fallen petals and regarded as his best work.

 His unique style of painting, related to the then reigning Mannerism, has been highly popular with collectors and can be found in many museums in Europe and North America.
 His preparatory drawings are also valued highly.

 Among his best-known works are several depictions of the now-extinct dodo painted between 1611 and 1628.
 His nephew Hans a.k.a.
 Jan Savery was also known for his paintings of the dodo (including a famous 1651 illustration currently held at the Oxford University Museum of Natural History), which he probably copied from his uncle's work.

 Extinct birds

-Savery is famous for being the most prolific and influential illustrator of the extinct dodo, having made at least ten depictions, often showing it in the lower corners.
+Savery is famous for being the most prolific and influential illustrator of the extinct dodo, having made ten depictions, often showing it in the lower corners.
 A famous painting of his from 1626, now called Edwards' Dodo as it was once owned by the ornithologist George Edwards, has since become the standard image of a dodo.
 It is housed in the Natural History Museum, London.
 This and his other images are the source for many other dodo illustrations.

 Less well known is the appearance in the same paintings of an unknown blue and yellow macaw, different from the typical Ara ararauna of South America.
 It was suggested that these figures represent the Martinique macaw (Ara martinicus), a hypothetical species only known otherwise from a couple of brief descriptions in the 17th century.